 I can expect my follow up care to reflect the fact that I had a severe maternal event.

-My blood pressure will be checked within 7-14 days after delivery, or earlier if I exhibit any symptoms.
+I will leave my birthing facility with a specific plan for monitoring my blood pressure after delivery and, at the very least, my blood pressure will be checked within 7-14 days after delivery, or earlier if I exhibit any symptoms.
 Emergency departments or other outpatient settings will ask if I was recently pregnant and will further evaluate severe symptoms such as headache, shortness of breath, and vision changes to make sure my blood pressure and other organ functions are okay.

 Whenever serious complications occur, staff will offer specific resources to support me through my grief and processing of my experience, and answer all my questions or point me to good resources.
 A clear explanation of what happened to me, using accurate terminology, will be provided, possibly on a form like this one.
 I may be asked to contribute my own perspective as part of the staff’s obligation to debrief any severe maternal events in an effort to identify opportunities for improvement, as well as affirm appropriate behaviors.